Avg. Base Hourly Rate (USD)

 What is the Pay by Experience Level for Special Education Assistants?

 An entry-level Special Education Assistant with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $13.82 based on 41 salaries.
 An early career Special Education Assistant with 1-4 years of experience earns an average total compensation of $15.36 based on 149 …Read more

 A special education assistant aids a teacher in a special education class, usually in an elementary, middle, or high school setting.
 Some classes deal with students who have mental disabilities, while others are children who need help in specific areas such as speech therapy or English as a second language.
 Sometimes this position involves assisting in a full-time special education classroom.
 Other times the position involves helping out students in classes where the students will attend for a …Read more

-Institute specialized therapeutic programs for students under the direction of their therapist and/or classroom teacher.
+- Institute specialized therapeutic programs for students under the direction of their therapist and/or classroom teacher.

-Foster positive relationships with families and support student learning by clearly communicating in-class progress and development.
+- Foster positive relationships with families and support student learning by clearly communicating in-class progress and development.

 - Implement behavior intervention policies to ensure classroom safety for students and faculty.